 “You look like de Buddha, sitting like dat”

-He repeated himself, obviously interpreting my shocked silence as confusion.
-I mean, don’t get me wrong – I was confused – what on earth had possessed this sweaty little man to talk to me?
+I mean, don’t get me wrong – I was confused.
+What on earth had possessed this sweaty little man to talk to me?
 Did I have a flashing sign over my head?: “VULNERABLE YOUNG WOMAN SEEKS PERSPIRING OAP – APPLY WITHIN!”
 Not knowing quite how to respond to this wholly uninvited conversation, I laughed awkwardly, and closed my eyes once again, hoping that this would signal the end of this undesirable chit-chat.
+Alas, the gravely voice once again cut through the steam:

 “Haha, thank you!”

-Against my will, my overpowering instinct to be polite had taken the reigns.
 Damn, damn, damn my bloody English upbringing to hell.
 Why did I always have to be so polite?
 I think I’d actually be civil to someone attempting to rob my house, I can just see it now: “Oooh hello, yes sorry, I am actually popped home early – terribly sorry about that again, really rotten luck!
 Thanks for calling in!”
-Why couldn’t I just muster the courage to tell people to go away?
+Why couldn’t I ever just muster the courage to tell people to go away?!
 As was usually the case, being polite did nothing to help my cause.
 In fact, if anything, DeVito appeared to be encouraged in his plight.
 Now shifting slightly closer toward me on the bench, he smiled greasily:

 “Ju know, they should give you an award – an award for your beaudy”